kinny94/trying_something/angular-notes.md

 #### Directives
 Angular tempaltes are dynamic.
 When angular renders them, it transforms the DOM according to the instructions given by directives.
 A directive is a class with a ```@Directive()``` decorator.

 A component is technically a directive.
-However, componetnts arte so distinctive and central to angular applciations taht Angular defines the ```@Component``` decorator, which extends the @Directive() decorator with template-oriented features.
+However, componetnts are so distinctive and central to angular applciations taht Angular defines the ```@Component``` decorator, which extends the @Directive() decorator with template-oriented features.
 In addition to components there are two other directives: *structural* and
 *attribute*.

 ##### Structural Directives